-Join Tammy Coron for an in-depth discussion in this video Wrap-up, part of Developing for HomeKit & iOS.
+Join Tammy Coron for an in-depth discussion in this video Wrap-up, part of iOS HomeKit Quick Start.

 - [Voiceover] Before wrapping up,…let's review what this course covered.…We started with the basics of HomeKit and covered…everything from what HomeKit is to…how to make apps to support it.…From there we looked at the HomeKit data base…and how it's delegation pattern works.…Next we moved on to learning about the Home layout.…This included setting up homes, rooms and zones.…Once we covered that, we moved on to locating and adding…accessories and working with services and service groups.…We then took a look at actions, action sets and triggers.…